OVERVIEW

 Day 18 – Nata to Kasane – Chobe National Park

-We travel from the Kalahari Sands in Nata to Kasane and arrive in time for lunch and a short nap before we set off in the afternoon to explore Chobe National Park from the river and enjoy a relaxing boat ride that allows us to experience the many elephants that frequent the river in the afternoon up close.
+We travel from the Kalahari sands in Nata to Kasane and arrive just in time for lunch and a short nap before we set off in the afternoon to explore Chobe National Park from the river and enjoy a relaxing boat ride that allows us to experience the many elephants that frequent the river in the afternoon up close.

 Day 19 – Zimbabwe - Victoria Falls